Your holiday giving provides financial relief to families like these who are facing cancer this winter.

 Family Reach refused to accept this reality.

-Knowing the problem required a bigger solution, we expanded our services to a comprehensive Financial Treatment Program that serves pediatric, young adult, and adult patients.
+Knowing the problem required a bigger solution, we expanded our services to a comprehensive service list that serves pediatric, young adult, and adult patients.
 We still provide emergency grants, but now they’re paired with free financial education, financial coaching, and resource navigation.

 Informed by our patient stories and research on the financial distress that accompanies a cancer diagnosis, our program expansion was designed to address the many factors that can play into the financial burden of cancer and provide families with more than a bandaid solution.

 To measure the outcomes of the program, our Impact Department developed a survey for patients and caregivers supported by Family Reach.
-In 2020, 77% of patients reported a decrease in financial distress after receiving the Financial Treatment Program.
+In 2020, 77% of patients reported a decrease in financial distress after receiving help.

 Our friends at Levine Cancer Institute also recently released a study showing the impact of comprehensive financial toxicity intervention, reporting that patients who received the intervention, including financial planning, had a 47% lower risk of mortality than those who did not receive any intervention.5

 In other words, patients who get financial help have a better shot at surviving cancer.
-This is why our Financial Treatment Program matters.
+This is why our services matter.

 The financial toxicity of cancer is a life or death problem, and Family Reach is here to do what it takes, measure it, fix it, and work toward a future where no financial barriers stand between cancer patients and survival.